amyspark-ng/clickery-hexagon/LOG.md

 - make the start ascending at 50 millions
 - everything is too easy to get but at the same time it's too hard
 - you shouldn't be able to buy awesome powerup
+- make cursors almost as powerful as clicks but make them more expensive

 <!-- ascension -->
 - takes 10-15-20 mins to reach 75 million of total score, that's good